This is the easiest, most straightforward way of preserving apricots. Not to mention it is very low-sugar.

-No sugar bombs in a jar, just a hint of sweetness, giving you the freedom of using the preserves in any way you like later on, not worrying if maybe they are already too sweet or anything.
+No sugar bombs in a jar, just a hint of sweetness, giving you the freedom to use the preserves in any way you like later on, not worrying if maybe they are already too sweet or anything.

 I do freeze a few bags as well, but I find this method of preserving much better than having to work with defrosted fruit later on.
-So I preserve a lot of cherries, just as you can see in this post How to Preserve Cherries.
-And recently I thought about preserving apricots the same way as well.
+So I preserve a lot of cherries, just as you can see in this post, How to Preserve Cherries.
+And recently, I thought about preserving apricots in the same way as well.

-So, if you have an apricot tree in your garden (or your neighbor or friend does) and your pantry is already full of Simple Apricot Jam, do give these preserved apricots a try.
-You will probably be so impressed by the simplicity of this method, you will never try a more laborious or sugar laden one again.
+- Apricots: Fresh ones, bought when in season.
+And if you have an apricot tree in your garden (or your neighbor or friend does) and your pantry is already full of Simple Apricot Jam, do give these preserved apricots a try.

-The best part about preserving apricots yourself is that you can contro the amount of sugar you use.
+- Sugar: The best part about preserving apricots yourself is that you can control the amount of sugar you use.
 Only a couple of tablespoons of apricots per jar will do.

 You could use the preserved apricots in any way you would use them when fresh, from eating them as they are to making cake fillings with them.